 - Stock soups: Stocks are generally made only with bones and water.
 Stocks are often intended to be used in the preparation of other dishes.
 Stocks are prepared by cooking meat, poultry or fish bones, vegetables, herbs, and other aromatics in water for a long period of time.
 The end result is a very flavorful and complex liquid.
 Most commonly stocks are used as a primary ingredient for soups, sauces, and braises.

-- Cream soups: The term cream soup once only applied to those soups that were made from a roux base combined with milk to make b�chamel, or combined with stock to make veloute.
+- Cream soups: The term cream soup once only applied to those soups that were made from a roux base combined with milk to make what is known as a béchamel, or combined with stock to make what is known as a veloute.
 Today the term has been broadened to include soups that incorporate cream, but do not necessarily begin with a roux.
-To further expand on the modern definition, many cream soups incorporate sour cream, cream fraiche, or yogurt.
+To further expand on the modern definition, many cream soups incorporate sour cream, cream fraiche, heavy cream, milk or yogurt.

-Roux is made by combining some type of fat (typically butter) with flour in equal parts by weight.
+- Thickening with a Roux: Roux is made by combining some type of fat (typically butter) with flour in equal parts by weight.
 The fat is warmed over medium heat and then the flour is added to it all at once.
 The roux is then cooked while being stirred constantly for about 5-8 minutes.
 The consistency of a proper roux should resemble very wet sand.
 Depending on how the roux is being used, it is sometimes cooked for an additional amount of time until it is blonde or even brown in color.
 For the purpose of cream soups, however, a white roux is almost always used.